MarcusHoltz/immich-setup/README.md

 Hello.
 Welcome.

-I presume you're here because you want out of some photos/videos/memories cloud-based proprietary system.
+I presume you're here because you want out of a proprietary cloud-based photos/videos/memories system.

-[Immich](https://www.reddit.com/r/immich/) is a good Google Photos or iCloud Photos alternative.
+[Immich](https://www.reddit.com/r/immich/) is a good Google Photos or iCloud Photos alternative, and still allows sharing between multiple users.
+It may just be easy enough for your parents.

-It is not just a good iCloud/Google Photos replacement, in some aspects, it does much more.
+It is not just a good iCloud/Google Photos replacement, in many aspects, it does much more.

 * * *